-- Work is now being undertaken by both local authorities and the ICB to collate the findings and create a solutions focused workforce strategy and delivery plan for Nottingham and Nottinghamshire. - The strategy will continue to be developed with feedback from providers. - The local strategy will link into the National Social Care Workforce Strategy developed by Skills for Care.
+- Work is now being undertaken by both local authorities and the ICB to collate the findings and create a solutions focused workforce strategy and delivery plan for Nottingham and Nottinghamshire. - The strategy will continue to be developed with feedback from providers. - The local strategy will link into the National Social Care Workforce Strategy, which is being developed and published by Skills for Care in Summer 2024.